 The Art$upport Fund, an initiative of Arts Wisconsin, strengthens financial resources for small arts organizations and emerging arts initiatives in the Milwaukee area (Milwaukee, Ozaukee, Washington, and Waukesha counties).

-The Art$upport Fund is a legacy of Patricia Wyzbinski of Management Cornerstones and the Nonprofit Management Fund (NMF) and her commitment to small arts organizations and emerging arts initiatives in the greater Milwaukee area.
+The Art$upport Fund is a legacy of and memorial to Patricia Wyzbinski of Management Cornerstones and the Nonprofit Management Fund (NMF) and her commitment to small arts organizations and emerging arts initiatives in the greater Milwaukee area.
 Learn more about Pat here.
-In 2012, she authored The Importance of Being Small, which defined challenges and offered an array of resource-building and stabilizing recommendations.
+In 2012, she authored The Importance of Being Small, which defined challenges and offered an array of resource-building and stabilizing recommendations (click here for the list of recommendations, below).
 In 2013, dozens of local arts groups created pop-up performances throughout the community to test an idea for arts fundraising (Art$upport Milwaukee).
+In this same time period, she co-organized an effort that installed 29 Little Free Libraries in Milwaukee, all of which were created by artists.
+These are but three milestones of her work to promote community and small arts.

-Building on the principles and strategies defined in the NMF report and the pilot project, the Art$upport Fund will strengthen financial resources for small arts organizations and emerging arts initiatives in the Milwaukee area.
+Building on the principles and strategies defined in the NMF report and the pilot project, the Art$upport Fund seeks to strengthen fundraising resources for small arts organizations and emerging arts initiatives in the Milwaukee area.
 The Art$upport Fund pursues this mission to strengthen the ongoing process in which the arts stimulate the imagination, enrich the economy, educate our children, bring people together, encourage new talent and define community.

 |Susan and Robert||Barnett||South Milwaukee|